r-teller/ReadMe/google-cloud/1-vpn-overlay-for-vpc-peer-routing/readme.md

 # Challenge
-Not able to connect to private clusters to manage services such as GKE or Cloud-SQL from a remote VPC or On-Premises.
+Users are not able to connect to private clusters and manage services such as GKE or Cloud-SQL from a when traversing through peer VPC and the service does not have an exposed public address.

 # Root Cause
-Some services establish vpc peering between Google managed infrastructure and your VPC
+Some services establish vpc peering between Google managed infrastructure and your VPC when they are deployed
 - Services that establish a VPC Peer
     - GKE Private Clusters (https://cloud.google.com/kubernetes-engine/docs/concepts/private-cluster-concept)
     - Private Services access for Cloud SQL (https://cloud.google.com/sql/docs/mysql/configure-private-services-access#configure-access)